gRoussac/rustSDK/README.md

 The Rust/Wasm SDK allows developers to interact with the Casper Blockchain using Rust or TypeScript.
 You can use the Casper Rust/Wasm SDK in two ways.

-- In a <strong>Rust application</strong> by importing the sdk crate.
+- In a <strong>Rust application</strong> by importing the SDK crate.
-- In a <strong>Typescript application</strong> by importing the sdk Wasm file and the Typescript interfaces.
+- In a <strong>Typescript application</strong> by importing the SDK Wasm file and the Typescript interfaces.

 This page covers different examples of using the SDK.